 |Bridge benefit||No indexing on your bridge benefit.||Same indexing as the lifetime pension.|

-The percentage change in CPI is calculated by comparing the average of the CPI for the 12-month period ending in the previous October, to the average of the CPI for the 12-month period ending in October a year earlier, as published by Statistics Canada.
+The percentage change in CPI is calculated by comparing the average of the CPI for the 12-month period ending the previous October 31, to the average of the CPI for the 12-month period ending October 31 a year earlier, as published by Statistics Canada.

 2023 annual indexing increase